pyth0nkod3r/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd script that adds execute permission to the owner of the file hello.
+Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd script that adds execute permission to the owner of the file hello. script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.